Cell-cell communication mediated by secreted proteins from scRNA-Seq data

 types.

-, user need to assign
+When running SecAct.CCC.scRNAseq, user need to assign

-the cellType_meta
+the cellType_meta and condition_meta with the

 column names of cell-type annotation and condition information in

-, respectively.
+Seurat_obj@meta.data, respectively.
 Also, claim what case

-and control conditions are by conditionCase
+and control conditions are by conditionCase and

-.
+conditionControl.
 User can find the SecAct results in

-Seurat_obj @misc $SecAct_output
+Seurat_obj @misc $SecAct_output.

 # infer activity; ~10 mins